EswarAditya5/Project_House_Price_Prediction/README.md

 **Model Evaluation:** Assessing the performance of the trained linear regression model using evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared.
 These metrics provide insights into how well the model predicts the values and indicate its overall accuracy.

+### Objective:
+Predict the secondhand price of a House using 79 Independent variables describing (almost) every feature of the residential home.

 ### Goal
 We need to predict the sales price for each house.
 For each Id in the test set, we need to predict the value of the SalePrice variable.

+### Learning:
+Missing Value Imputation Dealing with noise, understanding model performance, and comparing them.

 ### License:
 This project is licensed under the GPU License.